-Allowing for all officers to remain in their existing scheme as at 1 April 2015 leads to an increase in the Police Pension Scheme liabilities.
+Allowing for all eligible members to accrue benefits from their legacy scheme during the remedy period would lead to an increase in the Police Pension Scheme liabilities.

 The scheme actuaries estimated the potential increase in scheme liabilities for the force to be approximately 5.4% or £103m of pensions scheme liabilities.
-This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018-19 accounts.
-The accounting figures for 2020 therefore continue to reflect the potential costs on an approximate basis following on from the exercise undertaken last year.
+This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018/19 accounts.
+The accounting figures for 2021 therefore continue to reflect the potential costs on an approximate basis following on from the exercise undertaken in 2018/19.

 The impact of an increase in scheme liabilities arising from the McCloud/Sargeant judgement will be measured through the pension valuation process, which determines employer and employee contribution rates.
-The next Police Pension valuation is due to be reported in 2023/24, although this timetable is subject to change.
+The next Police Pension valuation is due to be reported in 2024/25, although this timetable is subject to change.